BridgeTrollPW/pk-log-engine/README.md

 # Log-Engine

 ### Description
-This is a simple binary that can search and parse loglines from M&B - Warband servers.
-The rules can be added via configuration therefore this can be used for any module.
+At it's core, this is a simple binary that can search and parse loglines from M&B - Warband servers.
-The default rules are done for the Persistent Kingdoms module
+There are different Engine Adapters that server different purposes and handle the logs in different ways.
+In general, the log-engine was designed to be used for administrative purposes and to be integrated in a server backend system.
+Therefore special care went into performance for log search.
+If administrative tasks need to be performed in dependency to log file analysis, it should not take long to get the desired data to work with

 ## Adapters
 ### TextSearch